plummer/astro-docs/src/docs.md

 ### Basic Validation

 The simplest kind of validation takes a variadic parameter of blocks that return boolean values.
 If all the blocks return true, then the result is true.
-Each block is passed the row value as it's parameter.
+Each block is passed the row value as its parameter.

 ```swift
    func validate<R: ValueRow>(